lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  A simple ADQL query is shown in the bottom, ADQL Text panel.

-Note that this query grabs `coord_ra`, `coord_dec`, `detect_isPrimary`,
-`r_calibFlux`, `r_cModelFlux`, and `r_extendedness` columns from the
-`dp02_dc2_catalogs.Object` table for the first 10 entries found by the query within a 0.1-degree radius circle centered at (RA,DEC)=(62,-37), which is near the center of the DP0.2 sky projection.

-**1.3.** TOPCAT will return a table of the results from this short, simple query pretty rapidly.
-You can find the table highlighted in the "Table List" panel of the main TOPCAT window:
+**1.4.** Find the table of results in the "Table List" panel of the main TOPCAT window.
+Since this is short, simple query, TOPCAT will return the table of results pretty rapidly.

 .. figure:: /_static/TOPCAT_CMD_tutorial_02.png
     :name: TOPCAT_CMD_tutorial_02.png